 2/3 cup raisins

 Place almonds, oats, pecans, pepitas and walnuts in large bowl.

 Mix together pumpkin puree and apple juice; pour over nut mixture and toss until nuts are evenly coated.
-Sprinkle mixture with coconut sugar, cinnamon, paprika and pumpkin pie spice.
+Sprinkle mixture with coconut sugar, cinnamon, paprika, pumpkin pie spice and salt.
 Toss to coat well.
 Spread trail mix evenly on a baking sheet.
 You can use a parchment lined sheet for easy clean up.

 Bake 30-35 minutes, stirring halfway through cook time.
 Cool completely.
 Stir in cranberries and raisins.
 Store in airtight container.
 Will keep at room temperature for up to 1 week, up to a month in the fridge and 3 months in the freezer.

 Keywords: pumpkin trail mix